maze logo

 💡 Want an in-depth look at thematic analysis?
 Check out our in-depth article on analyzing qualitative data with thematic analysis.

-5. Analyzing quantitative data for measurable trends
+5. Quantitative data: analyze for measurable trends

 Now we’ve covered the ins and outs of qualitative data, let’s move on to analyzing the numerical, quantitative data derived from closed-ended questions, multiple choice, and rating scales.

 While quantitative data doesn't give you the same rich and nuanced insights as qualitative data, it’s equally valuable.
-Quantitative data analysis helps identify measurable trends and uncover key satisfaction scores like Net Promoter Score (NPS) or Customer Satisfaction Score (CSAT).
+Quantitative data analysis helps identify measurable trends and uncover key satisfaction scores like Net Promoter Score® (NPS) or Customer Satisfaction Score (CSAT).

 When dealing with a small data sample, use a spreadsheet to calculate important stats like averages and percentages.
 You can then identify user sentiment, usability, and customer satisfaction trends and correlations in your survey data.

 For example, you may find that 70% of your respondents found your new website hard to navigate since you released a new feature.
-If 70% of your respondents also rated the feature itself as unhelpful, you can find a statistical correlation between those two insights.
+If 70% of your respondents also rated the feature as unhelpful, you can find a statistical correlation between those two insights.

 Transform your data into trackable trends and actionable insights